shakes76/PatternFlow/recognition/test/README.md

 of the 300+ human brains with accompanying segmentations, which we need to download from Cloidstore
 with the link 'https://cloudstor.aarnet.edu.au/plus/s/n5aZ4XX1WBKp6HZ/download'.

-There are 2 scipt files, a README.md file, and one image file( final results and model_summary) under the test file.
+There are 2 script files, a README.md file, and one image file( final results and model_summary) under the test file.
 The root is, on the top-recognition branch in github, "PatternFlow/recognition/test/..."

 Environment